HURRICANES (32-35-9) at CANADIENS (37-31-8)

 Defenseman Jamie McBain also has been outstanding, with 2 goals and 6 points in eight games.
 Goalie Justin Peters, prior to being returned to the AHL with Cam Ward's return to health, was 8-6-3 with a 2.83 goals-against average and .905 save percentage.

-They'll have to find a new engine, however, as Metropolit could miss the next 6-8 weeks with a shoulder injury.
+They'll have to find a new engine, however, as Metropolit will miss at least the last two weeks of the regular season..